Student Conduct System

 Students have the right to appeal an outcome if, and only if, one of the following applies to their case:

-A student may not appeal simply because he/she does not like the sanction imposed; the appeal must meet one of the criteria listed above.
-The appeal form is available from a resident director/complex director or area coordinator.
-ALL APPEALS MUST BE SUBMITTED IN WRITING AND MADE WITHIN A SPECIFIED TIME FRAME.
-CHECK THE SANCTION LETTER FOR MORE INFORMATION.
+A student may not appeal simply because they do not like the sanction imposed; the appeal must meet one of the criteria listed above.